jsade/atlas-markdown/README.md

 A robust command-line tool for transforming selected <strong><a href="https://support.atlassian.com">Atlassian online product documentation</a></strong> into a clean, organized Markdown site on your local filesystem.
 Built specifically for use with <strong><a href="https://obsidian.md/)">Obsidian</a></strong>, though any markdown viewer will work.

 <br/>

+> [!CAUTION]
+> Pre-release, currently in testing phase.
+Iterative changes to be expected.

 ## Features